 Bounce

-Bouncing the ball to the outside is the best-case scenario when running outside zone.
+Bouncing the ball to the outside is the best-case scenario when running wide zone.
 This means that the offensive tackle was able to secure the defensive end to the inside.

 If the defense doesn’t have an edge defender, the offense can take advantage of the space that the defense is giving up.